ssaurav07/teams-clone/README.md

 I have adopted the **Scrum** methodology for the development of the product.
 I divided the month of the program into five sprints , four of one week each and the last sprint was a half-week long.

-Before every sprint I used to set a target for that week/sprint and then worked on that.
+Before every sprint I used to set a target for that week/sprint and then work on that.

 **Sprint 1** : The first sprint started from 9th June , I started planning about how to develop and design my website.
 I made a basic prototype of what features I was going to include and how.
 Later I added the mandatory feature to my website.
 <p align="center">